 Acquisitions of Amazon businesses are at record highs.
 Learn why entrepreneurs sell their businesses and what types of buyers you should consider.

-It doesn’t have to be.
-In fact, with the right plan, it can be exciting and truly rewarding.
-Deciding if you should sell your Amazon business is a decision that only you can make, but at Intrinsic, we’ve seen a lot of founders do just that.
-In this article, we’ll explore the decision-making process to help you make a choice.
+When you sell your online business, you make time to consider the next chapter.
+Deciding if you should sell your Amazon FBA business is a decision that only you can make, but at Intrinsic, we’ve seen a lot of founders do just that.
+In this article, we’ll explore the decision-making process to help you make the choice.

-Amazon is an incredibly complex place to manage a business.
+The Amazon marketplace is an incredibly complex place to manage a business.
 At some point, you may find yourself without the experience you need to move to the next level.
-This realization brings many Amazon sellers to the negotiating table, looking to sell, or to offload some ownership in return for specialized expertise.
+This realization brings many Amazon sellers to the negotiating table, looking to sell to offload some ownership in return for specialized expertise.

-This is probably the most common reason business owners give for selling an Amazon business, especially a profitable one.
-Whether you want to spend more time with loved ones, you want to concentrate on a new interest, or get a major payoff to invest in the next big idea, your heart may not be in the business anymore.
+This is probably the most common reason business owners give for selling an Amazon FBA business, especially a profitable one.
+Whether you want to spend more time with loved ones or invest in the next big idea, your heart may not be in the business anymore.

 “Founders work with Intrinsic for a lot of reasons, but they frequently say it’s because we provide access to like-minded individuals and resources specific to the unique risks and demands of health and wellness consumer goods.
 They value that network for their next big idea - they want to take what they’ve earned from the business, and use it as funding for their next business.
 We’re with them at the next step, introducing them to partners, mentors, and opportunities to build better.” - Erum Hasnain, VP of Acquisitions at Intrinsic

 Acquisitions of Amazon businesses are at record highs, and it’s a great time to sell.
 Because of the buzz around both Amazon FBA and FBM business, there are many kinds of buyers out there, depending on the size of your business.